Isle of Grain: Port Victoria

 Local historian Alan Bignell gives this description of the new port and accompanying railway:

 In the late 1870s the South Eastern Railway decided to promote a line through the (Hoo) district, with a view to competing for the traffic from London to Sheerness, formerly an almost unchallenged stronghold of the London, Chatham and Dover Railway.
 For some years past a steamer had been running from Sheerness to Strood, whence South Eastern trains gave a connection to London. ... the journey was of some length, along the rather tortuous course of the Medway.
 In 1879 the South Eastern obtained an act for a branch leaving their North Kent line at a point about (3.5 miles) from Gravesend ... to Stoke ...
 In the following year powers were obtained for an extension, (3.5 miles) long, to St James, in the Isle of Grain, where a deep-water pier was to be built on the Medway.
 A ferry was to connect the new pier with Sheerness ...

 The railway was opened throughout on 11 September 1882.
-The pier was built for passenger traffic and Queen Victoria was indeed a passenger.
+The pier was built for passenger traffic and Queen Victoria was a passenger.
 Bignell records that she "... took a rather curious fancy to Grain as a chosen departure point for trips to Germany" and there are claims that Port Victoria "was built essentially as a railway station at the end of a line from Windsor".

 The project was not a success and the ferry service was withdrawn in 1901, and the pier upon which the station was located fell into disuse by 1931, with the station moving to a new site just inland.
 It was closed completely in 1951, and the 1.75 mi of line taken up.
-The site is now occupied by the industrial sprawl, though the foundations of the pier are still visible at low tide to this day and are clearly visible on aerial photographs of the area at coordinates 51.433253°N 0.703179°E.
+The site is now occupied by industry, though the foundations of the pier are still visible at low tide to this day and are clearly visible on aerial photographs of the area at coordinates 51.433253°N 0.703179°E.

 From about 1912 an airship station, RNAS Kingsnorth was positioned at Grain by the Admiralty.
 From the beginning of World War I regular patrols were made along the Thames estuary from this station, as part of English Channel defences.
 In 1914 Port Victoria housed a Royal Navy aircraft repair depot adjacent to the station.
 Activities at these bases declined after 1918, until in 1924 defence cuts saw their closure.
 The site is now occupied by Kingsnorth Power Station.
-See also under Stoke, Kent: large airship base.